-Step #1: Develop and Deploy a Comprehensive Listening Strategy.
+Step One: Develop and Deploy a Comprehensive Listening Strategy.
 "Before an organization embarks on a culture renovation, it needs to first understand how the current culture is perceived" (p.
 47).

-Organizations are forgoing cumbersome annual engagement surveys for brief "pulse surveys" to better understand employee sentiment on a quarterly, monthly, and, in some cases, daily basis.
+Organizations are forgoing cumbersome annual engagement surveys for more brief, pulse surveys to better understand employee sentiment on a quarterly, monthly, and, in some cases, daily basis.
 This affords companies the ability to analyze the information that comes in more efficiently and act quickly.